romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, what is the correct method to reuse workflows stored in a public repository in your organization's private repository?
+Q: In GitHub Actions, what is the correct method to reuse workflows stored in a public repository in your organization's private repository?
 <details><summary>Show the answer</summary><p>

 - **Reference the public workflow using the uses keyword with the repository's URL and path to the workflow file**